alex28931/3DPlatformerUE/README.md

 # 🧱 3D Platformer – Unreal Engine

-A modular 3D platformer developed in Unreal Engine using Bleprints, featuring diverse platform types, collectible power-ups, and intelligent enemies driven by Behavior Trees and Environment Query System (EQS).
+A modular 3D platformer developed in Unreal Engine using Bleprints, featuring various platform types, collectible power-ups, and intelligent enemies driven by Behavior Trees and Environment Query System (EQS).

 ## 🎮 Gameplay Overview

 - **Inheritance-Based Gameplay Elements**
-  Platforms, power-ups, and enemies are all implemented using C++ inheritance, ensuring reusable logic and easy extensibility.
+  Platforms, power-ups, and enemies are all implemented using Blueprint inheritance, ensuring reusable logic and easy extensibility.

 - **Modular Power-Up System**
   Power-ups derive from a common base class and offer various effects (e.g. speed boosts, jump height), designed for quick integration of new abilities.